cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ## Built-in assertions

-Often a Cypress command or query has built-in assertions that will cause the previous queries to be retried.
+Often a Cypress command has built-in assertions that will cause the previous queries to be retried.
 For example, the [`.eq()`](/api/commands/eq) query will be retried even without any attached assertions until it finds an element with the given index.

 ```javascript
 cy.get('.todo-list li') // query